2600hz/kazoo/applications/callflow/doc/cf_branch_variable.md

 ...
 ```

 The name of the property that is been looked is set on the `"variable"`.
-Property name of the each children is the value of the variable the has been found.
+Property name of each child ("children") is the value of the variable that has been found.

 `"true"`
 :  If the variable is set to the `true`